top of page

 As you enter Universal Studios you will want to make your way to the back right corner of the park.

-Just like in the books and movie you will pass through the opening in the brick to enter the magical world hidden from the muggles.
-You won’t get a proper view of Diagon Alley until you turn a corner and then the street opens up before you, full of magical whimsy, fantastic beasts (see what we did there), and, of course, lots to see, do, and buy.
+Just like in the books and movies, you’ll pass through the opening in the brick wall to enter the magical world hidden from the muggles.
+You won’t get a proper view of Diagon Alley until you turn a corner—then the street opens up before you, full of magical whimsy, fantastic beasts (see what we did there), and, of course, lots to see, do, and buy.

 The Wizarding World of Harry Potter – Hogsmeade

-As you enter Islands of Adventure, the quickest way to The Wizarding World of Harry Potter – Hogsmeade, is going to be hooking a right to veer through Dr. Suess Landing and then The Lost Continent.
-You’ll then find yourself at the entrance to Hogsmeade.
-If you go right, instead of entering Hogsmeade, you will get to the Hogwarts Express, which you can take over to Diagon Alley if you have a park-to-park ticket.
+As you enter Islands of Adventure, the quickest way to The Wizarding World of Harry Potter – Hogsmeade is by hooking a right to veer through Seuss Landing and then The Lost Continent.
+You’ll soon find yourself at the entrance to Hogsmeade.
+If you go right, instead of entering Hogsmeade, you’ll reach the Hogwarts Express, which you can take over to Diagon Alley—but only if you have a park-to-park ticket.

 The Wizarding World of Harry Potter – Ministry of Magic

-If you are entering Epic Universe through the main enterence, the quickest way to the Ministry of Magic is to head to the right after entering the portal for Celestial Park.
-You will find the Ministry of Magic portal toward the back, once you have passed by the portal to How to Train Your Dragon: Isle of Berk.
+If you’re entering Epic Universe through the main entrance, the quickest way to reach the Ministry of Magic is to head to the right after stepping through the Celestial Park portal.
+You’ll find the Ministry of Magic portal tucked toward the back - past the portal for How to Train Your Dragon: Isle of Berk and just beyond Stardust Racers.

 The Wizarding World of Harry Potter Attractions